-NOTE: The new input about QoS profile from SMF/PCF corresponding to the QNC or AQP will not trigger new RAN measurement.
+NOTE 3: The new input about QoS profile from SMF/PCF corresponding to the QNC or AQP will not trigger new RAN measurement.

+NOTE 4: In order to reduce the amount of information collected per measurement point, the new input about UPF information, VelocityEstimate, Subscription Information, PEI, UE Information shall be collected only when a notification is received for the event ="GFBR can no longer be guaranteed".

+NOTE 5: NWDAF may decide to ignore some of the filters if collected measurements are not sufficient to derive meaningful analytics.
+In such scenario, a warning message is provided in the response or notification to the NF consumer.

 Note that based on the current QNC/AQP notification mechanism, the SMF/PCF cannot know which parameter of the PER, PDB or GFBR cannot be fulfilled from the QNC/AQP="GFBR can no longer be guaranteed" event.
 On one hand, because the V2X Application based on the QoS sustainability analytics is quite safety sensitive, when QNC/AQP="GFBR can no longer be guaranteed", the NWDAF can default assume that all the GFBR/PDB/PER are not fulfilled in RAN and send the analytics to V2X AF to help application adjustment.
 Alternatively, the NWDAF can try to figure the reason out on its own by comparing the RAN notification (i.e. a new reference for the newly fulfilled QoS profile) with the previously fulfilled QoS profile, i.e. if only one of the values has changed the reason is that parameter (if two or three have changed, the NWDAF does not know which parameter(s) caused the problem).

 This solution does not provide any enhancement on the current QNC/QAP triggering mechanism i.e. NWDAF can only collect the current QNC/AQP events triggered by the AF.
 It means that the signalling pressure is not too high since signalling is not collected for every QoS Sustainability request, Notification control is enabled when the QoS Notification Control parameter is set in the PCC rule (received from the PCF) that is bound to the QoS Flow.